meysamshahbazi/StmTrt/README.md

 - [ ] use fp16 `__half` for data

+- [ ] process box and score in cuda cores

 - [x] add code for saving engine and loading from engine file

 - [ ] solve problem of creating engine for head